Hekel1989/amdPState_amdEPPSCaling_Configuration/README.md

 # AMD P-State and AMD P-State EPP Scaling Driver Configuration Guide
-Hi everyone, during the past weeks I've sunk into the magical world of AMD P-States, and, I ended up putting together a quick post that I thought might be useful for someone else.
+Hi everyone, during the past weeks I've sunk into the magical world of AMD P-States, and, I ended up putting together a quick post that I thought might be useful to someone else.

 I'm a Linux amateur, so this could be very much wrong, but I'm very much open to any corrections or improvements :)